 Land use in Yellowhead County is controlled by assigning each parcel of land to a specific Land Use District.
 There are currently 43 land use districts.
 Each district has a list of Land Uses that are allowed or not allowed such as home-based businesses or commercial buildings.
 The Land Use Bylaw also regulates the size, height and placement of buildings on land.
 It also sets out the rules for subdividing land, applying for a development permit or applying to change a land use district.

-You can also review this detailed summary of the proposed changes in the 2021 Land Use Bylaw 09.21.
+Summary of the changes in Land Use Bylaw 09.21.

 - Allowing residents to build more homes on their property.